Malta's Residential Property Market Analysis 2026

 Round-trip transaction costs are rather high in Malta.

-Free market rents continue to rise, albeit at a slower pace
+Free market rents continue to rise, albeit at a much slower pace

-The residential rental market continued to recover from the trough reached in Q4 2020 during the onset of the COVID-19 pandemic, with advertised residential rents now higher by approximately 28% as compared to their average in recent years.
+The residential rental market continues to recover from the trough reached in Q4 2020 during the onset of the COVID-19 pandemic, with advertised residential rents now significantly higher as compared to their pre-pandemic average.

 Malta's rent price index: